Frequently Asked Questions

 but only a little over three cents on HarvestLine - a more than 50%

 savings!.
-Since they charge a higher monthly fee or a minimum, it's even worse.
+Since they charge a monthly fee or a minimum, it's even worse.

 Don't play their game.
 Get on HarvestLine and be a good steward of God's